Paul and His Letter to the Romans: Part One (Romans 1-5)

 This course is Part One of a three-part course covering the whole of Paul and His Letter to the Romans.
-This course, Romans: Part One, is designed to take around fifteen weeks to complete and will cover Introductory Issues regarding the whole Epistle as well as in depth exegesis of Romans 1:1 - 5:21.
-While you may take the course at your own pace, you are encourage to take time to reflect upon the material presented in the textbook and in the lectures.
+This course, Romans: Part One, is designed to take around fifteen weeks to complete and will cover introductory issues regarding the whole Epistle as well as in depth exegesis of Romans 1:1 - 5:21.
+While you may take the course at your own pace, you are encouraged to take time to reflect upon the material presented.
 Please do not rush.
 There is so much packed into every lecture.
 This is material to ponder and prayerfully consider.

 The structure of the course includes:

-If you are interested in a deeper knowledge of this powerful and important letter from the apostle Paul, then you will want to enroll in this course.
+If you are interested in a deeper knowledge of this powerful and important letter from the apostle Paul, then you will want to enrol in this course.

 Who this course is for:

 - Any student of the Bible should be interested in this most powerful letter of the New Testament.
 Paul and His Letter to the Romans provides the basis for so much theology upon which Christians stand that this letter must be studied in depth.